adueck/haskell-mailer/README.md

 ### 🚧 TODO: IN PROGRESS

-- display sends information
+- get cabal caching and caching with npm working in CI actions
-- get caching with npm working in CI actions
+- get testing working in CI
 - Email preview
 - sign-in and security
 - DEPLOY!